Pirates vs. Marlins Player Props Betting Odds

 Hayes Stats

-- Ke'Bryan Hayes has 72 hits with 16 doubles, five triples, five home runs, 15 walks and 31 RBI.
+- Ke'Bryan Hayes has 16 doubles, five triples, five home runs, 15 walks and 31 RBI (72 total hits).
 He's also stolen eight bases.

 Hayes Recent Games